dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES part 29: Phase 2m: Refactoring of the read_output_with_watchdog and install_tomcat to support intelligent output flow based decision making for command execution:
+## UPDATES part 29: Phase 2m: Refactoring of the read_output_with_watchdog and install_tomcat continued: Whitelist support for apt and bash and bash-like commands, continue making the code stream agnostic and a general-purpose, resilient command orchestrator:

 ### Introduction: